khalilliu/awesome-github-repos/data.md

 *   [souzatharsis/podcastfy](https://github.com/souzatharsis/podcastfy) - An Open Source Python alternative to NotebookLM's podcast feature: Transforming Multimodal Content into Captivating Multilingual Audio Conversations with GenAI

 *   [zimplexing/claude-code-proxy-enhance](https://github.com/zimplexing/claude-code-proxy-enhance) - Claude Code to OpenAI API Proxy

+*   [withneural/neuralagent](https://github.com/withneural/neuralagent) - The AI Agent That Lives On Your Desktop And Uses It Like You Do!

 *   [mesop-dev/mesop](https://github.com/mesop-dev/mesop) - Rapidly build AI apps in Python